-Having just one employee can require your business to file annual or quarterly tax returns with half a dozen authorities and penalties for violations can be steep.
+Filing Tax Returns: Having just one employee can require your business to file annual or quarterly tax returns with half a dozen authorities, and penalties for violations can be steep.

-Do you think you needn't worry about compliance with laws designed to protect employees until you have 15 or 20 employees?
-Not so fast.
-“Laws like the Fair Labor Standards Act and OSHA regulations are in effect even with just one employee,” says Melanie Berkowitz former employment lawyer and principal at The GhostWriters, a legal and business writing company.
+If you think you don’t have to comply with laws designed to protect employees until you have 15 or 20 employees, you may be in for a rude awakening.
+Truth is, laws like the Fair Labor Standards Act and OSHA regulations are in effect even with just one employee.
+In addition, you will need to comply with the following legal matters.

 - US Department of Labor

-- If an outside agency is used to conduct a background check on a potential employee, the FCRA requires certain steps for employers with only a single employee.
+- Federal Trade Commission (Note: If an outside agency is used to conduct a background check on a potential employee, the FCRA requires certain steps for employers with only a single employee)

 - Small Business Development Center